fjarri-attic/oldi-hero-translation/en/065_book1-stasimon-v.md

 "Well then, let the brothers go and find the Possessed one for us!"

 "You disappoint me, Trickster.
-Even if Alcides picks up the trail of the cult of the Fallen, the Possessed need only bring him a human sacrificeand the search will be the last thing on Alcides's mind."
+Even if Alcides picks up the trail of the cult of the Fallen, the Possessed need only make him a human sacrifice and the search will be the last thing on Alcides's mind."

 "Well, then I could try..."